A Harder-Narasimhan theory for Kisin modules

-Now we study the Kempf-Ness stratification of the Grassmannian of a tensor product, explaining how the objects $\cL, Y_i, Z_i, P_i, L_i, \cL_i$, etc.\ from \S\ref{subsec:GIT} are concretely realized in this case.
-This will set up notation that will be applied in the proof of Theorem \ref{thm:tensor}.
+Now we study the Kempf--Ness stratification of the Grassmannian of a tensor product, explaining how the objects $\cL, Y_i, Z_i, P_i, L_i, \cL_i$, etc.\ from \S\ref{subsec:GIT} are realized in this particular case.
+This will involve notation that will be applied in the proof of Theorem \ref{thm:tensor}.
 We will follow Totaro \cite[\S2]{totaro1996}.

 The general setup of \S\ref{subsec:GIT} is now specified as follows. \begin{itemize}[leftmargin=2em] \item $X = \Gr_s(M \otimes_k N)$, a projective $k$-scheme parametrizing $s$-dimensional subspaces of $M \otimes N$.
 Let $m = \dim_k M$ and $n = \dim_k N$. \item $G = \GL(M) \times \GL(N)$, acting on subspaces of $M \otimes N$ by translation on each tensor factor. \item The line bundle on $X$